samuelepapa/tsp_optimization_gurobi/README.md

 Third, plot solution found.
 Investigate whether solution can be plotted while it is being found.

 ### TODO
-* Make appendix on Gurobi usage.
-* Make code work with more types of files of input.
-* Define help text for command line.
+* Remove determinism for parallel calculations.
+* Fix all memory leaks with valgrind.